ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 For security reasons (see H5 in {{threat-ul1}}), it is crucial to understand the scope of the domain name being validated.
 Both Application Service Providers and the User need to clearly specify and understand whether the validation request is for a single hostname, a wildcard (all hostnames immediately under that domain), or for the entire domain and subdomains rooted at that name.
 This is particularly important in large multi-tenant enterprises, where an individual deployer of a service may not necessarily have operational authority of an entire domain.

 In the case of X.509 certificate issuance, the certificate signing request and associated challenge are clear about whether they are for a single host or a wildcard domain.
 Unfortunately, the ACME protocol's DNS-01 challenge mechanism ({{RFC8555, Section 8.4}}) does not differentiate these cases in the DNS Validation Record.
-In the absence of this distinction, the DNS administrator tasked with deploying the Validation Record may need to explicitly confirm the details of the certificate issuance request to make sure the certificate is not given broader authority than the User intended.
+In the absence of this distinction, the DNS Administrator tasked with deploying the Validation Record may need to explicitly confirm the details of the certificate issuance request to make sure the certificate is not given broader authority than the User intended.

 In the more general case of an Internet application service granting authority to a domain owner, again no existing DNS challenge scheme makes this distinction today.
 New applications should consider having different application names for different scopes, as described.
-Regardless, services should very clearly indicate the scope of the validation in their public documentation so that the domain administrator can use this information to assess whether the Validation Record is granting the appropriately scoped authority.
+Regardless, services should very clearly indicate the scope of the validation in their public documentation so that the DNS Administrator can use this information to assess whether the Validation Record is granting the appropriately scoped authority.

 # Recommendations {#recommendations}